 miṭhatu nīvī nānakā guṇa caṃgiāīā tatu ॥ sabhu ko nivai āpa kau para kau nivai na koi ॥ dhari tārājū tolīai nivai su gaurā hoi ॥ aparādhī dūṇā nivai jo haṃtā miragāhi ॥ sīsi nivāiai kiā thīai jā ridai kusudhe jāhi ॥1॥ (Sri Guru Granth Sahib, Pg 470, Salok mėhlā 1.)
 Sweetness and humility, O Nanak, are the essence of virtue and goodness.
 Everyone bows down to himself; no one bows down to another.
 When you weigh it on the scale, the heavier side is always lower.
 The sinner, like the deer hunter, bows down twice as much.
 But what can be achieved by bowing the head, when the heart is impure? ॥1॥

 As you begin to shed your ego, you become humble naturally.
-And humility, I may add, is the foremost prerequisite to imbibe the presence of God in your everyday life.
-Without humility, one can’t have any more than a dry intellectual understanding or a rigid belief about God.
+And humility, I may add, is the foremost prerequisite to imbibing the presence of God in your everyday life.
+Without humility, one can’t have any more than a dry intellectual understanding or rigid belief about God.
 Humility was the hallmark of the greatest saints, prophets and messiahs.
 Like ordinary mortals, they walked among us and quietly continued with their work.